 As much as I'd love to cover everything I'm listening to in a given month, I haven't quite got the time!
 So I want start including some quickfire recommendations I've been enjoying that are well worth checking out even if I couldn't review them in full.
 I'll be throwing in a paragraph or two in each monthly wrap-up going forward to shout out some more great listens.

-It was a great month for instrumental music with Pulitizer Prize winning composer Caroline Shaw's experimental classical piece Narrow Sea a particular highlight, while Mason Lindahl also dropped a wonderful instrumental album with his classical guitar compositions on Kissing Rosy in the Rain.
-If you're in the mood for some Catalonian riot grrrl then Mourn are a great fix, they released their rocking fourth album Self Worth last month.
+It was a great month for instrumental music with Pulitizer Prize winning composer Caroline Shaw's experimental classical piece Narrow Sea a highlight, while Mason Lindahl also dropped a lovely instrumental album with his classical guitar compositions on Kissing Rosy in the Rain.
+If you're in the mood for some Catalonian riot grrrl then Mourn are a decent fix, they released their rocking fourth album Self Worth last month.

 Like with Carti and Four Tet above, there were some fantastic albums that dropped over the holidays which I didn't get around to until January, and particular shout outs must go to Paul McCartney who's still producing masterful pop experiments like McCartney III at 78 years of age, while Trent Reznor and Atticus Ross took us back to the golden age of Hollywood with a superb orchestra of original instrumentation on the Mank score, before gently exploring some ambient electronic environments for Pixar's Soul, with a gorgeous trip through the 'Great Beyond' of its titular movie that's wonderfully complimented by Jon Batiste's original jazz pieces.

-If any of these sound like your jam, check them out on Spotify below: Narrow Sea - Caroline Shaw
+If any of these sound like your jam, check them out:

 Either/Or's January 2021 Playlist